blucardin/cartoonify/README.md

 If "video" is specified as the first argument, the application will process each frame of the input video, convert it to a cartoon, and save it to a new video file.
 The audio from the original video is then added to the cartoonified video to create the final output.

-Optional flags include "-c" to use the Canny edge detector, "-n" to turn off edge detection, and "-sX" to use the Sobel edge detector set the edge threshold to X (where X is an integer value).
+Optional flags include "-c" to use the Canny edge detector, "-n" to turn off edge detection, and "-sX" to use the Sobel edge detector and set the edge threshold to X (where X is an integer value).
 If not specified, the default is the Sobel with threshold 50.

 This project was created by Noah Virjee as the final project for the CS50p course.